 12. Rosemary's Baby (1968)

-Ruth Gordon won the Oscar for best supporting actress and Rosemary's Baby was also nominated for best screenplay.
-The film begins with a miracle pregnancy for the title character, Rosemary Woodhouse, and her husband.
-However, Rosemary's paranoia drives her to be cut off from those around her as increasingly strange things occur.
+Ruth Gordon won the Oscar for best supporting actress, and Rosemary's Baby was also nominated for best screenplay.
+The classic horror film begins with a strange pregnancy for the title character, Rosemary Woodhouse, and her husband.
+However, Rosemary's paranoia drives her to distance herself from those around her as increasingly alarming things occur.

 Night of the Living Dead is the quintessential zombie movie.
 Directed by George Romero, the movie features a group of individuals who have barricaded themselves in a barn to escape the zombie apocalypse.
-Unfortunately, instead of finding safety, they've more or less trapped themselves.
+Unfortunately, instead of finding safety, they've more or less trapped themselves as the area is overtaken by zombies.
+This horror film is a must-watch for zombie movie fans!

 14. Repulsion (1965)

-A woman who is repulsed by sexuality, especially her roommate sister and her married lover, shuts herself off from the world and is driven to madness by her own delusions.
+A woman who is repulsed by sexuality, especially her roommate, her sister, and her married lover, shuts herself off from the world and is driven to madness by her own delusions.
+This is another incredibly powerful British horror movie that was nominated for a BAFTA Award for cinematography.

 15. The Birds (1963)